BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Experiments

-\textbf{Metrics.} We use Mean Absolute Error (MAE) \cite{willmott2005advantages} and Mean Squared Error (MSE)\cite{manual2013introduction} to evaluate both forecasting performance and attack effectiveness.
-Specifically: (i) MAE$_\text{c}$ and MSE$_\text{c}$ measure the model’s forecasting performance on clean data by by comparing predictions with ground-truth labels under clean inputs; (ii) MAE$_\text{pa}$ and MSE$_\text{pa}$ assess attack effectiveness by comparing predictions with the target pattern on target variables under trigger-embedded inputs; (iii) MAE$_\text{pn}$ and MSE$_\text{pn}$ assess side effects on non-target variables by comparing predictions with their clean label on non-target variables under trigger-embedded inputs.
-All above metrics are better with smaller values.
+\textbf{Metrics.} We use Mean Absolute Error (MAE)~\cite{willmott2005advantages} to evaluate forecasting performance and attack effectiveness.
+Specifically: (i) MAE$_\text{c}$ measures the model’s clean forecasting performance by comparing predictions with ground-truth labels under clean inputs; (ii) MAE$_\text{pa}$ assesses attack effectiveness by comparing predictions with the target pattern on target variables under trigger-embedded inputs; (iii) MAE$_\text{pn}$ assesses side effects on non-target variables by comparing predictions with their clean label on non-target variables under trigger-embedded inputs.
+All the above metrics are better with smaller values.

-\textbf{Experiment protocol.} We adopt model architectures and training hyperparameters from the Time Series Library (TSLib) \footnote{https://github.com/thuml/Time-Series-Library}, a widely used benchmark in time series research.
-Detailed model configurations are provided in the supplementary material.
-Unless otherwise specified, all experiments use a default setting of predicting the next $96$ timesteps from the past $96$.
-In the Main Results, we compare \name with two baselines: \textit{Benign} denotes models trained on clean data, and \textit{BackTime}, a SOTA backdoor attack for short-term forecasting.
-As \name is the first backdoor attack designed for MLTSF, no prior work exists for direct comparison.
-We thus choose \textit{BackTime} as our comparison baseline.
+\textbf{Experiment protocol.} We adopt model architectures and training hyperparameters from the Time Series Library (TSLib) \footnote{https://github.com/thuml/Time-Series-Library}, a widely used benchmark.
+Unless otherwise stated, all experiments predict the next 96 timesteps using the previous 96 timesteps as input, with all other hyperparameters set to the defaults in Table~\ref{symboltable2}.
+In the main results, we compare \name against two baselines: Benign, which refers to models trained on clean data, and BackTime~\cite{lin2024backtime}, the current SOTA backdoor attack for MTSF. \textbf{We evaluate against only one attack method because, to the best of our knowledge, BackTime is the only backdoor attack specifically designed for MTSF.
+Existing backdoor methods from other domains are not directly applicable without substantial modifications to both the attack strategy and threat model, which would compromise the fairness and relevance of the comparison.}